RonLek/677-l3/README.md

 > At the very beginning, the bazaar served the Gauls well.
 However, with the growing popularity of the bazaar, there were too many whispers that got lost in the din.
 After a town meeting, Vitalstatix, the village chief, decreed that henceforth the bazaar will adopt a trading post model.
 The Guals will use a leader election algorithm to elect a trader, who will be in charge of the trading post.
 All sellers will deposit their goods when the market opens with the trader.
 Buyers will buy from the trader and the trader will pay the seller after each sale (after deducting a suitable commission).

-This implementation is done in Python3, in particular python3.7.15.
+This implementation is done in Python3, in particular python3.8.

 The main library used to implement this distributed setting is `Pyro5` which is a simple library equipped with functionalities to support distributed programming and working over remote objects and their communication.

-## Instructions to run the code
+## Running the code

 The main command used to run this code is